 The physics of the Earth, including rotation, gravity, seismology and internal structure, magnetic and electrical properties, radioactivity, and the Earth’s heat.
 Geophysical exploration of the Earth’s crust, including seismic refraction, seismic reflection, magnetic, gravity and electrical methods.
 Classes 3 hrs. and lab 3 hrs. a week.

 Geomorphology is the scientific study of landforms and landscapes.
 Students explore the basic principles of geomorphology, with an emphasis on Canadian landscapes.
 In lab exercises, students investigate and apply common techniques of geomorphological data collection and analysis.
-Classes 3 hrs. and lab 3 hrs. a week
+Classes 3 hrs. and lab 3 hrs. per week.

 This course introduces the student to basic field techniques used by geologists.
 Field observations and measurements collected during a 10 day field camp are summarized by the student as a series of reports.
 Lab 3 hrs. a week plus field work.